inaimathi/langnostic/posts/keyboards-and-forthlike.md

               (progn (pop!) (ev (pop!)))))
 ```

 The boolean functions all operate on the symbols `true` and `false`, represented here as strings.
-Those symbols include `=`, `>`, `&lt;`, `not`, `and`, `or` and `if`.
+Those symbols include `=`, `>`, `<`, `not`, `and`, `or` and `if`.
 The reason I'm not sure this is the best way to handle it is that it makes `true` and `false` pretty glaring exceptions to the basic rules of the language.
 Ideally, I'd have some way of designating a class of words that self-evaluate, and let the user play with them too.
 This is something I'm thinking about for an upcoming article, though I guess it's possible that I'm just taking it too seriously.
 Anyhow.

 Ok, here's where this gets interesting.